elementary-Inc/blog/_posts/2019-08-31-introducing-elementary-os-5-1-hera.md

 We detailed our shift in the numbering scheme from the 0.x of old to Juno being elementary OS 5 when we announced it back in October.
 In the same vein, Hera builds on the new numbering scheme.

-elementary OS 5.1 Hera takes the same foundation as Juno-utilizing the same underlying repositories and libraries-but builds on it with a refined experience.
+elementary OS 5.1 Hera takes the same foundation as Juno—utilizing the same underlying repositories and libraries—but builds on it with a refined experience.
 It is the culmination of our work over the past nine months packaged up into one cohesive update.
 As such, the 5.1 number represents that it's a major update, but not an entirely new version (which usually come around every two years).
 It's still significant enough, however, to deserve its own name and identity.

 We always name our releases after mythological beings and deities, and Hera is no different.
 The Greek equivalent of Juno, Hera is considered the queen of the Greek gods and represents women, marriage, family, and childbirth.

 ## Updates from the Juno Release

 Since Hera builds on Juno, it includes [all of the monthly OS updates][updates] we've detailed since Juno's release.
-You can check those monthly stories for the nitty-gritty-and if you've diligently followed along, everything after Installer, Greeter, and Onboarding will be a review-but here's a higher-level overview of what Hera brings:
+You can check those monthly stories for the nitty-gritty—and if you've diligently followed along, everything after Installer, Greeter, and Onboarding will be a review—but here's a higher-level overview of what Hera brings:

 ### Installer, Greeter, and Onboarding